apache/allura/README.markdown

 The first step to installing the Forge platform is installing a virtual environment via `virtualenv`.
 This helps keep our distribution python installation clean.

-    ~$ sudo aptitude install python-setuptools
+    ~$ sudo aptitude install python-pip
-    ~$ sudo easy_install -U virtualenv
+    ~$ sudo pip install virtualenv

 Once you have virtualenv installed, you need to create a virtual environment.
 We'll call our Forge environment 'anvil'.

     ~$ virtualenv --system-site-packages anvil

 This gives us a nice, clean environment into which we can install all the forge dependencies.
+(The site-packages flag is to include the python-svn package).
 In order to use the virtual environment, you'll need to activate it.
 You'll need to do this whenever you're working on the Forge codebase so you may want to consider adding it to your `~/.bashrc` file.

     ~$ . anvil/bin/activate